wenfong/Data-modelling-with-python-sqlite3-/README.md

 # Data-modelling-with-python-sqlite3-

 ## **Overview**
 In this project, I apply Data Modeling with Sqlite3 and build an ETL pipeline using Python.
 This project provides another project with some initial data.
+A detailed walkthrough of the data cleaning process is available in this [juypter notebook.](/ETL.ipynb)

 ## **Vehicles Dataset**